Is Cedarville's M.Ed. program accredited?

 Who will my advisor be during the program?

-I am finishing my education degree.
+I am finishing my undergraduate education degree.
 Can I apply for the M.Ed. program?

 Yes.
 You may apply during your senior year of your education program.
 Visit the M.Ed. online application to begin or continue your application.

 Yes.
-M.Ed. courses are conveniently scheduled for online completion during the year to allow educators to arrange their schedule for full- or part-time coursework.
+Courses are conveniently scheduled for online completion during the year to allow educators to arrange their schedule for full- or part-time coursework.

-I have my education degree, but I have not been working as an educator.
+I have my education degree, but I haven't been working as an educator.
 Can I apply for the M.Ed. program?

 Yes.
 Although some course assignments are best fulfilled within a school classroom, occasionally M.Ed. students have successfully completed their assignments after making arrangements for access to a regular classroom.